Using Cruit Foundational Assets

 The Problem: If you only rely on yourself for the small details, your brain stays busy with low-value tasks, leaving no energy for thinking about the important, strategic content.

-Best Case: By letting the AI handle the "how" of the writing, your mind is free to focus on the high-value thinking: showing your unique professional identity.
+Best Case: When the AI handles the "how" of the writing, your mind is free to focus on the high-value thinking: showing your unique professional identity.

 The AI as Your "Second Brain"